 Fortunately, I discovered gliders (and then everything else that flies) could provide not only a lift in excitement and motivation, but also a unique set of skills to reinvigorate my daily world of flight.
 Once you are a proficient glider pilot (or instructor), the way you understand (or teach) a power failure in a piston plane is increadibly richer and more detailed…what a unique perspective to bring to a piston lesson.

 Maybe you are a Zen Master and can approach each moment as unique, but I found the easiest path to escape “normalizing” is exploring a variety of new aviation experiences.
 Humans adapt readily to each new environment and we stereotype internally without knowing it as part of our predictive perception.
 After a very short time, the scary edges and unusual procedures neurologically disappear and we get “comfortable” – even in the strangest environments – through normalizing.
 This process is a huge problem for safety because any pilot can subliminally adopt unsafe procedures through “drift” in everyday operations.
 Anything we do repeatedly becomes the “new normal.“

-Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
-Our amazing member benefits pay back your contribution (1/3 off your ForeFlight subscription)!
-Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitate CFI+DPE teamwork.
-Our CFI insurance was developed specifically for CFI professionals (and is the best value in the business).
+Join SAFE and get great benefits.
+You get 1/3 off ForeFlight and your membership supports our mission of increasing aviation safety by promoting excellence in education.
+Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
+Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).
 10 Tools for New CFIs Here